Carl A. Schenck: Biltmore Estate

 After he received his Ph.D., Schenck was recommended by Brandis for a job in the United States working for George W. Vanderbilt in North Carolina.
-Schenck accepted the job and sailed to America, arriving in New York City on April 5, 1895.
-He became the third formerly trained forester in the United States.
+Schenck accepted the position and sailed to America, arriving in New York City on April 5, 1895.
+He became the third formally trained forester in the United States.

-George W. Vanderbilt’s Biltmore Estate near Asheville, North Carolina, included some 120000 acre of mountain land.
-With the recommendation of Frederick Law Olmsted, Vanderbilt had decided during the early 1890s that he wanted his forests managed using the best scientific principles of forestry.
-He first hired Gifford Pinchot as the estate's forester.
-When he arrived at Biltmore, Schenck worked under Pinchot; the latter was transitioning to work for the U.S. Division of Forestry.
-However, Schenck found that his work crews and the sawmill would only take instruction from Pinchot—because he was a foreigner.
+George W. Vanderbilt's Biltmore Estate near Asheville, North Carolina, included some 120000 acre of mountain land.
+Based on the recommendation of landscape architect Frederick Law Olmsted, Vanderbilt had decided during the early 1890s that he wanted his forests managed using the best scientific principles of forestry.
+Vanderbilt first hired Gifford Pinchot as the estate's forester.

+When Schenck arrived at Biltmore, he worked under Pinchot while the latter was transitioning to work for the U.S. Division of Forestry.
+However, his work crews and the sawmill would only take instruction from Pinchot and ignored Schenck because he was a foreigner.
 Schenck was frustrated, especially because Vanderbilt had said he would be in charge of the daily operations.
 Letters written between Pinchot and Schenck show his increasing frustration and the growing hostility between the two men.

-In September 1895, Pinchot returned to North Carolina and gave Schenck the independence he needed to truly be Biltmore Estate's forester—as long as he finish Pinchot's outstanding projects first.
+In September 1895, Pinchot returned to North Carolina and granted Schenck the independence he needed to truly be Biltmore Estate's forester, provided he first completed Pinchot's pending projects.
 Schenck's first project was in the virgin growth Big Creek area where water was used to transport felled trees because there were few roads.
-This also meant that he could only harvest tulip poplar trees which could float.
-Because he had to leave so many other varieties of trees behind, " he spared no tulip poplars to make up for the overall shortfall."
-His work crew build a temporary splash dam, smoothing Big Creek to create a sluice, ruining the creek for fishing.
-However, the water strategy used at this location was Pinchot's, not Schenck's.
-Schenck had no prior experience with dams.
+As a result, the work crew overharvested tulip poplar trees that floated, leaving many other varieties of trees behind.
+The work crew also built a temporary splash dam, smoothing Big Creek to create a sluice that ruined the creek for fishing.
+However, the water strategy used at this location was Pinchot's, not Schenck's, and the latter had no prior experience with dams.
 When rains came, the logs moved downstream but caused significant damage to other properties, crops, and bridges.